 ASPIRE High School Mentoring Program

-ASPIRE (APL’s Student Program to Inspire, Relate & Enrich) offers research-based internships for high school students.
-Qualified students are recommended by their teachers/schools and placed into one-on-one mentoring relationships with APL staff members to complete research projects.
-Students must have a demonstrated ability to work and learn independently and are treated essentially like employees.
+ASPIRE (APL’s Student Program to Inspire, Relate & Enrich) offers hands-on, project-driven unpaid internships for high school students.
+Students selected for this program are placed into one-on-one mentoring relationships with APL staff members to complete STEM-relevant projects.
+Students must have an interest in the STEM fields and a demonstrated ability to work and learn independently.
 Students must provide their own transportation and arrange their work hours according to the mentor’s schedule and their own class schedule.
-The research project focuses on something that the mentor is already doing that engages the interests of the student.
-Students keep journals of their work, which is monitored and evaluated by teachers at their high schools.
-Their experience culminates in a research paper and presentation.
-Students receive academic credit toward graduation: 1–2 credits for the successful completion of a required number of hours (5–10 hours per week).
+The project focuses on something that the mentor is already doing that engages the interests of the student.
+Their experience culminates in a final presentation.
+Depending on their school or district, students may receive academic credit toward graduation or a certificate of completion.

-The program is demanding, requiring commitment, analytical skills, mature judgment, the ability to function independently, written and oral communication skills, and the ability to comprehend complex management elements and new knowledge.
+The program requires that students have good analytical skills, mature judgment, the ability to function independently, good written and oral communication skills, and the ability to learn new knowledge and skills.
+Students must be committed to the program and its time requirements.

 (Note: mid-academic-year placements will not be accepted.)

-2. Student is contacted to attend interview(s) with potential mentors
+3. Student is contacted to attend interview(s) with potential mentors.

 Am I responsible for finding my own mentor at APL?

 We strongly discourage reaching out to APL staff directly.
-We will match students with mentors once we receive applications that have been approved by schools.
+We will match students with available mentors.
+You must have a completed application by the deadline in order to be eligible for the program.

 What should I include in my essay?